Jarred-Sumner/git-peek/README.md

 💻 Launched editor in 0.20s
 ```

+Much faster than cloning.

-If you don't pass `git peek` any input, it will let you search Github repositories and show [trending repositories](https://trends.now.sh):
+If you don't pass `git peek` input, it will let you search Github repositories and show [trending repositories](https://trends.now.sh):

 ```
 ❯ git peek